 A small to medium-sized organisations, complying with Health & Safety regulations, can expect to pay between £6k to £40k

-This cost typically includes maintaining a formal Health & Safety system, insurance and paying for a designated Health & Safety person.
+This cost typically includes maintaining a formal health and safety system, insurance and paying for a designated Health & Safety person.

-SMEs investing in Health & Safety may therefore potentially avoid a fine that’s £109k to £75k higher than their compliance costs.
+SMEs investing in health and safety may therefore potentially avoid a fine that’s £109k to £75k higher than their compliance costs.